1. How do I start a new student organization?

 3. How and when are student organizations eligible to receive funding from Student Government?

 A student organization may be eligible to apply for funding after it has been recognized as such for two years.
-Applications for funding are typically submitted in the Spring and would be for request occurring the following year.
+Applications for funding are typically submitted in the Spring and would serve as the request for the following academic year.
 Once you become a student organization it is crucial that Student Government see progress and opportunities for student connection through your organization.
 We recommend that you get to know the current SGA officers and the staff in the Co-Operative Activities office so that you will be prepared when your opportunity to apply becomes available.
 You may call the Co-Op Office at 724-738-2103.

 4. What should our advisor be doing?